Formwork: Usage

 For removable forms, once the concrete has been poured into formwork and has set (or cured), the formwork is struck or stripped to expose the finished concrete.
 The time between pouring and stripping depends on the job specifications, which include the cure required, and whether the form is supporting any weight; it is usually at least 24 hours after the pour is completed.
 For example, the California Department of Transportation requires the forms to be in place for 1–7 days after pouring, while the Washington State Department of Transportation requires the forms to stay in place for 3 days with a damp blanket on the outside.

 Spectacular accidents have occurred when the forms were either removed too soon or had been under-designed to carry the load imposed by the weight of the uncured concrete.
 "Form blowouts" also occur when under-designed formwork bends or breaks during the concrete pour (especially if filled with a high-pressure concrete pump).
 Consequences can vary from minor leaks, easily patched during the pour, to catastrophic form failure, even death.

 Concrete exerts less pressure against the forms as it hardens.
 The hardening is an asymptotic process, meaning that most of the final strength will be achieved after a short time, with further hardening over time reflecting the cement type, admixtures, and pour conditions such as temperature and ambient moisture.
+The design strength of concrete must be reached after 28 days.
+Compressive strength is tested with a compressometer, a destructive test on concrete cubes or cylinders.

-Wet concrete also applies hydrostatic pressure to formwork.
+Wet concrete also applies horizontal hydrostatic pressure to formwork.
 The pressure at the bottom of the form is therefore greater than at the top, causing most blowouts to occur low in the formwork.
 In the illustration of the column formwork above, the 'column clamps' are closer together at the bottom.
 Note that the column is braced with steel adjustable 'formwork props' and uses 20 mm 'through bolts' to further support the long side of the column.

 Some models of "permanent formwork" also can serve as extra reinforcement of the structure.